anti-alias-arts/AAVJ/docs/overview.md

 # Overview

-## Intro

-Hey everyone, welcome to the first official tutorial for AAVJ.
-This is Jack, AKA Anti-Alias, and in this video we’re going to be taking a look at AAVJ - a VJ mixer I created within TouchDesigner.

-AAVJ leverages the amazing front and back end functionality of TouchDesigner to allow for real-time content and other inputs or outputs TouchDesigner supports.

-The interface is intended to be user-friendly, customizable, and designed to work in tandem with other industry VJ software.

-Let’s take a look at the interface.

-## Begin

 ### Header

 At the top, we have our ```Header Bar``` which will list the version of AAVJ we are using, as well as the name of our project.